hcfman/sbts-aru/README.md

 ## StalkedByTheState: Autonomous Recording Unit

-Welcome to the autonomous recording unit enhancement of the **StalkedByTheState** security suite.
+Or portable gunshot locator or stratum 1 time source.

 ### Introduction:
 While initially conceived to augment security, this module serves a dual purpose.
 It introduces the concept of an **Autonomous Recording Unit (ARU)**, a term prominently used in bioacoustics.
 What sets this ARU apart is its ability to precisely synchronize the time of arrival for audio packets and it installs on cheap raspberry pi hardware.
 Coupled with a tracking file, this enables pinpoint **Time Difference of Arrival (TDOA) sound localization**.

 ### Key Features:

-1. **GPS and PPS Integration:** To ensure unmatched precision, the project is optimized to function on a computer that integrates with a GPS.
-By utilizing the Pulse Per Second (PPS) interrupt, it aligns system time typically to sub-microsecond accuracy.

-2. **Time Synchronization:** By initiating a clap near co-located microphones running `sbts-aru`, users can align the clap's time with the actual time.
-The typical alignment error margin from the waveforms from the sound files is under 1ms.
+1. **Sub-microsecond system time via GPS Integration:** The project is optimized to run on a raspberry pi together with a GPS and aligns the system time typically to sub-microsecond accuracy.The typical alignment error margin from the waveforms from the sound files is under 1ms.
 Given that sound covers approximately 34cm in 1ms, this ensures high effective sound localization, even over short distances.

+2. **Resilient SD card architecure:** By default the system is installed so that it can run with a read-only mounted root file system.
+This provides resilience against SD card corruption due to unplanned power cycles or other reasons.
+Traditionally, raspberry pi's running off SD cards are frequently subjected to card corruption which mostly results in an un-bootable card.
+With the file system mounted only read-write this problem mostly goes away.

+It does this by mounting what is called an overlay file system constructed in memory on top of the root file system.
+This allows the root file system to effectively be written to log files and other small updates.
+The writes are only written to the memory.
+Reads come from either the RO mounted rootfs unless that location was previously written to, in which case it comes from out of the memory.

 ### Potential Use Cases:
 - **Bioacoustic Studies:** This technology can be instrumental for researchers aiming to localize various species based on their vocalizations or other sound signatures.